Best Pontoon Boat Trailer Tires (Reviews 2019)

-Because pontoon boats are so heavy, between the weight of the pontoon boat and the trailer itself, just any old tire won’t cut it for your pontoon boat trailer.
+Because pontoon boats are so heavy and sometimes require a manual or electric winch to get them up the trailer, between the weight of the pontoon boat and the trailer itself, just any old tire won’t cut it for your pontoon boat trailer.

-In this article, we will explore the best pontoon trailer tires that will keep you towing your pontoon boat trailer for many miles.
-We will examine safety features, durability, and other important aspect of the best pontoon trailer tires on the market today.
+In this article, we will explore the top pontoon trailer tires that will keep you towing your pontoon boat trailer for many miles.
+We will examine safety features, durability, and other important aspects.
+So let's help get your boat trailer loaded thanks to it having best pontoon trailer tires on the market today.

 Top 5 Model Comparison Table

 Made by a maker you can trust, these pontoon trailer tires are designed specifically for the Triton 5-hole wheel pattern rim these excellent pontoon trailer tires will work well for your boat trailer at highway speed.

 However, it is important to note that these tires are rated only for complete weight of 1,650 pounds meaning that these are designed with the smaller pontoon boat trailer in mind.

 These tires come with the rims already attached, so make sure that they will fit your pontoon trailer.

 These tires are typically sold in pairs because smaller pontoons are typically hauled on a single-axel trailer.